Pottus/ColAndreas/readme.md

 ##Download

 Go to the [releases page](https://github.com/Pottus/ColAndreas/releases) and grab the latest *ColAndreas_Precompiled* zip file, it contains the Windows and Linux versions of the plugin, the include file for PAWN and the Wizard executable.
+The wizard generated file goes in /scriptfiles/ColAndreas/ with the name of ColAndreas.cadb!

 ##Linux note